 All this was explained in the Surcos Tours emails, but our guide clarified all the minute details with enough time to still visit the supermarket that closes at 9 pm for last minute items.

-We met our guide, Pablo, at Monar Bakery at 5:30 am in Puerto Jimenez for a shared shuttle to Carate.
+We met our guide, Pablo, at Monar Bakery at 5:30 am for a shared shuttle to Carate.

 The other group from Surcos Tours was doing a two day hike to Sirena Station & back, but we recommend an extra day around the ranger station.

 Along the way, we stopped for sunrise over a cow pasture.